YuriSizuku/web-MiniComment/README.md

 ```

 3. put the `minicomment.xhtml`, `minicomment.js`, `minicomment.css` into `<hexo>/source/hook/` directly (hexo generate html in wrong format, so rename it to xhtml).
 Maybe need to edit `<meta api_host="YourHostName or empty"/>` and delete `<meta article_title="xxx">`, because it is set by the `hook_style.js`.
 Also change the path of js and css.

-**Finally, do not forget to purge the cdn caches to see the changes**
+**❄️ Finally, do not forget to purge the cdn caches to see the changes**

 ```html
 <meta api_host="YourHostName or empty"/>